pytroll/pyresample/docs/source/geo_def.rst

      units: °

  area_of_interest:
-   description: Example of finding an area definition using shape, center, and resolution
+   description: Example of making an area definition using shape, center, and resolution
    projection:
      a: 6371228.0
      units: m